 Revisioning Psychiatry: Cultural Phenomenology, Clinical Neuroscience, and Global Mental Health argues for a more integrated, systems-oriented approach in psychiatry.
 The volume presents cutting-edge work in phenomenology, neuroscience, anthropology, epidemiology, and public health that addresses biosocial mechanisms, the cultural mediation of experience, and the impact of social responses to mental health problems.

-The volume features an outstanding, confirmed roster of leaders in the fields of philosophy, history of psychiatry, cultural psychiatry, critical neuroscience, and anthropology as fellow contributors, including Neil Aggarwal, Kalman Applbaum, Anne Becker, German Berrios, Robert Bilder, Yulia Chentsova-Dutton, Suparna Choudhury, Thomas Csordas, Shaun Gallagher, James Griffith, Byron Good, Devon Hinton, Nev Jones, Brandon Kohrt, Cecile Ladouceur, Robert Lemelson, Roberto Lewis-Fernandez, Steven Lopez, Tanya Luhrmann, Daniel Margulies, Ivana Marková, Kwane McKenzie, Josef Parnas, Mary L. Phillips, Eugene Raikhel, Amir Raz, Andrew Ryder, Jai Shah, Gustavo Turecki, Amelia Versace.
+The volume features an outstanding, confirmed roster of leaders in the fields of philosophy, history of psychiatry, cultural psychiatry, critical neuroscience, and anthropology as fellow contributors, including Neil Aggarwal, Kalman Applbaum, Anne Becker, German Berrios, Robert Bilder, Yulia Chentsova-Dutton, Thomas Csordas, Adel Farah, Shaun Gallagher, Ian Gold, James Griffith, Devon Hinton, Nev Jones, Brandon Kohrt, Benoit Labonté, Cecile Ladouceur, Robert Lemelson, Roberto Lewis-Fernandez, Tanya Luhrmann, Ethan Macdonald, Ivana Marková, Kwane McKenzie, Georg Northoff, Josef Parnas, Duncan Pedersen, Mary L. Phillips, Eugene Raikhel, Amir Raz, Andrew Ryder, Jai Shah, Naomi Simon, Jennifer Thomas, Annie Tucker, Gustavo Turecki, Amelia Versace.